anhzhang/docs/userManual/source/introduction.rst

 The most simple way to execute a program under the Open MPI system is to use either the ``mpirun`` or the ``mpiexec`` command.
-Both commands are symbloic links to the Open MPI backend that manages processes, and we use ``mpirun`` here for our examples.
+Both commands are symbolic links to the Open MPI back-end that manages processes, and we use ``mpirun`` here for our examples.

 You can specify the number of processes to initiate using the ``--np``